-C.A.S.E. utilizes the Absorb Learning Management System (LMS), referred to as Ideas@TheInstitute with the University of Maryland School of Social Work/Institute for Innovation and Implementation.
-C.A.S.E. has its own landing page with access to TAC materials for enrolled trainers and participants.
-The LMS is administered by the University, in accordance with the following disclosure policy:
+C.A.S.E. utilizes the Absorb Learning Management System (LMS), referred to as C.A.S.E.
+Institute.
+Each person enrolled in the LMS has a private dashboard with access to TAC materials for enrolled participants.
+The LMS is administered by C.A.S.E., in accordance with the following disclosure policy: